 In this 3 part series, I will share my personal insights, experience, and tips to help you become a better presenter and public communicator.

 Presentation or Presenter?

-There are really great presentations given by very poor presenters, yeilding horrible results.
+There are really great presentations given by very poor presenters, yielding horrible results.
 Then there are excellent presenters given poorly crafted presentations who make it very interesting.
-I have had the opportunity to observe hundreds of presenters over the nearly 30 years I have been in this industry and after some thought I have created three categories of presentation styles.
+I have had the opportunity to observe hundreds of presenters over the nearly 30 years I have been in this industry and after some thought, I have created three categories of presentation styles.